h1romas4/m5stack-chipstream/README.md

 This is a test to port C++'s ymfm and Rust's vgmplay to ESP32(Xtensa).

 The repository is a work in progress.
-We have only tried to build Rust and have not implemented it yet.
+Still very slow and impractical.
+It may be a good reference for Rust builds in Xtensa.

 ## Build